sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

 For each image that meets that criteria, run the `docker tag` and `docker push` commands.
 Make sure that the tag is the same for each image pushed.
 If the tag is not the same, then edit the Kubernetes manifests to apply the correct tag.

-### How do I deploy to my Kubernetes cluster?

-To run multiple containers, use the Kubernetes manifests that are created by the build process.

-   * For a SAS Viya programming-only deployment, the Kubernetes manifests are located at `$PWD/viya-programming/viya-multi-container/working/manifests`
-   * For a SAS Viya full deployment, the Kubernetes manifests are located at `$PWD/viya-visuals/working/manifests`

-For information about using the manifests, see [Build and Run SAS Viya Multiple Containers](https://github.com/sassoftware/sas-container-recipes/wiki/Build-and-Run-SAS-Viya-Multiple-Containers).

 ### How do I change the information associated with the users created by the auth-demo addon?

 In the 18m11 release, the auth-demo addon was modified so that it creates two users.
 There is the DEMO_USER and the CASENV_ADMIN_USER.
 To change the values of the DEMO_USER, add the following lines to the programming and cas manifests (values shown are the defaults):